United States v. Wheeler (1978): Opinion of the Court

 Justice Potter Stewart delivered the opinion of a unanimous court.
 Stewart noted that the issue was whether an Indian tribe had the inherent sovereignty to punish tribal members for offenses.
 He observed that unless the power was withdrawn by treaty or statute, the tribe retained that authority.
 Since the Navajo tribe had never given up that authority and Congress had not withdrawn it by statute, the tribe could punish its member for a violation of law.

 Since this authority was separate from federal authority, the tribe was acting as an independent sovereign.
 The double jeopardy clause does not prohibit prosecution by two separate sovereigns.
 The Court reversed and remanded the decision of the lower courts, and allowed the prosecution of Wheeler.

+A Brief History of Double Jeopardy Protections

+There are three landmark cases that outline the evolution of double jeopardy protections integral to understanding the rejection of the double jeopardy clause in Wheeler.
+The first, Grafton v.
+United States (1907), held that a soldier who was acquitted of murder by a federal court martial could not be retried for the same offense by a civil court in the Philippines.
+The Supreme Court decision ultimately protected the U.S. Army member from another trial after receiving an acquittal from a military court.
+The second, Puerto Rico v.
+Shell Co.
+(1937), addressed whether a U.S. territory could enact its own antitrust legislation while a similar federal law existed.
+The Supreme Court unanimously ruled that dual legislation was valid and established that both federal and local laws derive authority from the same sovereign: the United States.
+This decision prevents consecutive prosecutions by federal and territorial courts, ultimately protecting the double jeopardy clause in U.S. territories.
+The third and most recent landmark case, Waller v.
+Florida (1970), held that the double jeopardy clause protects defendants from consecutive trials by states and municipalities for the same crime.
+In other words, it established that a city court could not bring a successive prosecution for unlawful conduct if the state had already done so.

+While there are several other Supreme Court cases cited in the Wheeler Opinion, the three above illustrate the evolution of double jeopardy protections in U.S. legal history across different jurisdictions and contexts.